paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

 }
 ```

+This format is used when the node has access to the raw genesis storage and chooses to provide it.
 The `"top"` field contains a map of keys to values for the top-level storage entries of the genesis.
 Both the keys and the values are hexadecimal-encoded strings.
 The provided keys are guaranteed to be unique and to not be a default storage child key.
 A default storage child key is a key that is prefixed with `b":child_storage:default:"`.
 For example, the wasm code of the runtime is stored under the key `b":code"`.

-When `rawGenesis` is `false`, then the `genesis` field is a JSON object containing the Merkle value of the genesis block.
-The object has the following format:
+#### State Root Hash

 ```json
 {